Quickscan & assessment

 - information workers spend 30% of their time on repetitive administrative tasks in which they trust the technology that can also do this (Unit4 survey);

 - managers spend 40% of the time getting or delivering internal information (ServiceNow survey);

 - 45% of the activities for which people get paid can be automated (McKinsey study).

-Weconomics helps you to understand and be aware of your digital waste and current situation in relation to digital transformation.
+Weconomics helps you to understand and be aware of your (digital) waste and current situation in relation to the transformation into a durable, digital and decentral organization.
 Most office organizations are not aware that more than one-third of their total cost is digital waste.
 To assess your situation and strategy, various questionnaires are available for customers and Weconomics members.
 An assessment can be qualitative or quantitative, can be rough or detailed.
 Example of Weconomics assessment instruments are:

-- What is your digital ecosystem and what are the boundaries?
+- What is your ecosystem and what are the boundaries?